All Episodes

 So let's listen.

-Please have a seat, everybody.
+Please upseat, everybody.

 Good morning.

-Beyonce, Obama, CNN treats them the same.
+It doesn't matter, Beyonce, Obama, CNN treats them the same.

 And of course, Obama is the celebrity of the United States.

-A reporter said, We heard you sing beautifully just now, this after she sang live the national anthem.
+A reporter said, We heard you sing beautifully just now.

-Can you clarify Beyonce?
+Can you clarify, Beyoncé?

-I mean, the world wants to know Beyonce.
+I mean, the world wants to know, Beyonce.

 What happened last week?